Ivo-Balbaert/The_Way_to_Jai/book/17_Basics of procedures.md

 ```

 As we see in line (1), a procedure can also have two or more return values (like in Go).
 They are listed after the -> and separated by a `,` If it enhances readability, they may be enclosed between (), like -> (int, int)
 (These are needed when a proc with multiple return values is used as an argument in another proc).
-`proc2` in line (1B) shows named return values. `proc3` in line (1C) shows return values with named default arguments (they have to be named).
-In the case of a simple return, all return values are automatically returned by default.
-Lines (2C-D) shows how this works when the proc is called.

 The returned values are assigned to an equal number of variables in the left-hand side (see line (3)); if necessary these variables could have been declared earlier.
 It is not necessary to assign all return values, as in (2B) where we ignore the 2nd return value.
-Ignoring values could be a mistake, so Jai provides #must to enforce you to assign all return values (see § 17.6.1)   .
-It is better to return things by value; this avoid having extra stack copies like in C.
+It is better to return things by value; this avoids having extra stack copies like in C.

 **The _ token**
-If you would like to discard one or more of the return values, use `_` instead of a variable, like this:
+If you would like to discard one or more of the return values, use `_` instead of a variable as in Go, like this:
 `result, ok, _ := to_integer(text);`
 Here we discard the 3rd return value, which is a `remainder` string in which we are not interested.

 Unlike languages such as Rust or Go, procs do not return tuple object values, but rather return the values in registers.
-When a proc returning multiple values is called, you must explicitly assign all values to new variables, calling only proc_mult() only returns the first value.

 ## 17.6.1 Named and default return values
 You can name the return parameters:
 `proc1 :: () -> n: int, m: int { … }`
 You can also have default values for return parameters:
 `proc1 :: () -> (n: int = 1, m: int = 2) { … }`
-The n and m above are not declared variables, you need to declare them inside the proc and explicitly return them: `return n,m` .
+The n and m above are not declared variables, you need to declare them inside the proc and explicitly return them: `return n, m` .
 The default values are returned if the proc does not provide a value for them.

+`proc2` in line (1B) shows named return values. `proc3` in line (1C) shows return values with named default arguments (they have to be named).
+In the case of a simple return, all return values are automatically returned by default.
+Lines (2C-D) shows how this works when the proc is called.

 ### 17.6.2 The #must directive
+Ignoring return values could be a mistake, so Jai provides the **#must** directive to enforce you to assign all return values (see § 17.6.1)
 When #must is written after the return values as in line (2),it is not allowed to ignore these: see line (4).
 The value(s) must be assigned, as in line (5).
 This prevents a common source of mistakes.

 > When a return value is annotated with #must, this indicates that it must be received in a variable at the call site, it cannot be ignored.

 ### 17.6.3 Example proc: file_open
-As example of a procedure with named arguments, default values and multiple return values, consider the `file_open` proc, which is defined in module _File_ (a different version exists in windows.jai and unix.jai for these OS's, for performance reasons).
+As an example of a procedure with named arguments, default values and multiple return values, consider the `file_open` proc, which is defined in module _File_ (a different version exists in windows.jai and unix.jai for these OS's, for performance reasons).

 `file_open :: (name: string, for_writing := false, keep_existing_content := false, log_errors := false) -> File, bool { ... }`